 There are a lot of controversies in the nutrition world.
 However, most medical professionals seem to be able to agree that eating more vegetables is good for our health.
-Research also clearly points to fibre (which is found exclusively in plant foods) as lacking in the standard North American diet.
-Fibre has many important health benefits 9, 18.
+Research also clearly points to fiber (which is found exclusively in plant foods) as lacking in the standard North American diet.
+Fiber has many important health benefits 9, 18.

 As you can see, there is a lot to consider when moving towards a plant-based diet, especially if there is also restriction/ elimination of foods that provide high amounts of essential nutrients.
 That said, it is certainly possible to meet nutrient needs on any type of plant-based diet, but always make sure to check in with your doctor or dietitian before changing your diet and/ or starting supplements.

 An additional concern with plant-based diets, especially those that are more restrictive, is a concern with development of disordered eating and/ or eating disorders.
 Some people may use this way of eating as an attempt to disguise disordered eating.
 Please seek out help if you or someone you know struggles with this.